Keeping Your Adoption Plan Secret

-If you want to keep your adoption and pregnancy hidden from certain friends or relatives, you may choose a closed adoption to help maintain your privacy.
+If you want to keep your adoption and pregnancy hidden from certain friends or relatives, you may choose a closed or confidential adoption to help maintain your privacy.
 While most adoptions today are open or semi-open, closed adoption is still an option for you.

 However, there are some challenges of closed adoption to consider before choosing this option — and there may be even more challenges if you choose to keep your pregnancy and adoption plan hidden from your friends and family members.